-Earlier this month, we witnessed a phishing attack on bank customers in Malaysia which combines some common social engineering techniques (scare tactics) with some newer technical misdirection techniques (URL shortening), and decided to provide a detailed blow-by-blow for you below on how this particular phishing campaign works.
+Earlier this month, we witnessed a phishing link attack on CIMB Clicks bank customers in Malaysia which combines some common social engineering techniques (scare tactics) with some newer technical misdirection techniques (tinyurl).
+We decided to provide a detailed blow-by-blow on how this particular tinyurl scam worked.

 The CIMB Clicks site, which is the online banking portal for CIMB bank, offers customers online banking, insurance, and share trading services.
 Customers can also pay bills, inquire about account balances, and conduct various other financial transactions.

 Common Phishing Link Scam Tactics

 The CIMB Clicks phishing scam employs two increasingly common techniques to entice the victim into participation.
 First, the language in the attached documents attempts to ‘scare’ the customer into thinking that access to their CIMB accounts has been restricted.
-Second, the scam obfuscates the fake phishing link by converting it into a shortend URL using a URL-shortening web service.
+Second, the scam obfuscates the fake phishing link by converting it into a shortend URL using a URL-shortening web service, like tinyurl.

 Cyren detects these phishing documents as: “XML/Phish.H “ for the fake MSWORD CIMB Document and “PDF/Phish.EVZ “ for fake PDF CIMB Document.